ddikman/firebase_device_id/README.md

 # firebase_device_id

-Helper to get the firebase device ID to use for remote config testing.
+Helper package to get the firebase device ID in Flutter to use for remote config testing.
+Exposes this functionality which is otherwise missing in the [FlutterFire](https://firebase.flutter.dev/docs/overview/) packages.

 ![Auth token in example app](./app-example.png)